zlka/lets-get-quizzical/README.md

 ## Project Description

-Project consists in creating a Quizz game with a limited number of players where they should be ab;e to choose the level and topic of their quizz.
+Project consists in creating a Quizz game with a limited number of players where they should be able to choose the level and topic of their quizz.
 Users score should be scored in a databse at the end of the game and be able to view a high score list.

 ## Requirements